murkl/arch-os/docs/DOCS.md

 ## Troubleshooting

 If an error occurs, see created `installer.log` for more details.
-Each step in `installer.sh` is seperated in the log file with `>>> Progress Title` so you can identify the regarding script part.

 ### Installation failed